mokripat/LOG8505E_Deliverable/report/report.md

     <figcaption>Example #6 - Implementation</figcaption>
 </figure>

-On the example #5 is created instance of ComponentImplementationType and a VariableSetType where are definitions of the 5 variables that the calculator needs to work with.
+In the example #5 is created instance of ComponentImplementationType and a VariableSetType where are definitions of the 5 variables that the calculator needs to work with.

 <figure>